andrehora/spotflow/README.md

 ---

-Another code to be monitored, with two calls:
+Another code to be monitored in `sample.py`, with two calls:

 ```python
 # content of sample.py